 When someone stays in total darkness for days on end, their circadian clock doesn’t get re-set via light.
 Experiments with this show that people’s circadian gene expression varies a bit and, on average, is a little longer than 24 hours (~24.4 hrs).
-Using light to reset circadian rhythm, then, is something that we all do every day when we get up and are exposed to light.
+We use light to reset our circadian rhythm every day by getting up and exposing ourselves to light.
 (Yes – artificial light at night is messing with our circadian rhythm, increasing the risk of cancer and mood disorders.
 Read more here and here.)

 So the bacteria in our gut microbiome fluctuate in numbers and location over the course of 24 hours.
 They are producing metabolites that act as signals to our human cells, and these signals are oscillating over the course of a 24-hour day.

 There have been quite a few studies that look at the substances that our gut microbiome is producing.
-Short chain fatty acids are a big component of gut microbiome produced metabolites.
-These are not only used by our intestinal cells as a source of energy, but the short chain fatty acids also act signaling molecules to our own cells.
+Short-chain fatty acids are a big component of gut microbiome-produced metabolites.
+Not only are they used by our intestinal cells as a source of energy, but the short-chain fatty acids also act as signaling molecules to our own cells.
 For an excellent overview of the topic, check out “Gut microbiome, obesity, and metabolic dysfunction”.

 A review of the gut microbiome connection to MS looked at all the different ways that we can influence the gut – probiotics, prebiotics, diet, fecal microbiome transfer, bile acids, and antibiotics.
 Unfortunately, the journal article doesn’t come to any real conclusions other than that the gut microbiome is important in MS as well as other diseases.

 Things that you may want to consider in regards to your own gut microbiome: